 The condition of homes under repair was assessed based on the estimated cost for completion.

-Figure 7.19: Overall Condition of Structures in the Cardinal/Valencia Area (residential and commercial)
+Figure 7.19: Overall Condition of Structures in the Cardinal/Valencia Area

 The majority of homes in the Cardinal/Valencia area visibly need few, if any, repairs.

 The condition of landscape and structure are surveyed separately.